bostontrader/bookwerx-core/README.md

 npm test
 npm start
 ```

-##Runtime Configuration
+## Runtime Configuration

 Runtime configuration is managed by [node-config](https://github.com/lorenwest/node-config)

-By default, **bookwerx-core** will start the server using /config/default.json.
+We need to specifically set the NODE_ENV environmental variable in order to implicitly select the desired configuration.
+If no matching configuration if found, the server won't do anything, either useful or harmful.

+Warning: One oddity is that if you **do not** set NODE_ENV and you happen to have a config file named development.json, then that file will be used by default.

+Any config that you use for testing should contain the key/value "enableTest": true.
+If not, the testing will not tamper with the db.
+The production.json config should not contain this.

-You may create other configurations to suit your fancy.
-For example: To use configuration
+For example: To use configuration /config/production.json:
-/config/production.json:

 ```bash
 export NODE_ENV=production
 npm start
 ```

-##Multiple Currencies
+## Multiple Currencies

 **bookwerx-core** enables the user to maintain a list of currencies relevant to their app.
 Fiat, precious metals, and cryptocoins are three obvious examples of currencies that